 The department requires that applicants for graduate admission submit verbal and quantitative scores from the Graduate Record Examination (GRE).
 Admission to each graduate degree program is competitive, based on the pool of applicants each year rather than on standard criteria that can be stated in advance.
-The GRE should be taken no later than early November prior to the early December application deadline.
+For detailed information about the Communication Department admission procedures and requirements, see http://comm/phd/general/commdeptapplicationguide.pdf.